Javipove/tt-metal/tech_reports/CNNs/ttcnn.md

 Initially, each core will have just a $1 \times 32 \times 32$ shard (an equally divided tensor with padded input channels).
 However, after adding padding to the tensor (height and width are now 34 instead of 32) and gathering data from other cores, the dimensions will be $[1, 3, 34, 32]$.

-We need to reshape tensor to 2D, to be able to apply matmul.
-First 3 dimensions are squashed into 1 ($N$, $H$, $W$), and $C$ is going to be second dimension of reshaped tensor.
+Conv input is 2D tensor - first 3 dimensions are squashed into 1 ($N$, $H$, $W$), and $C$ is going to be second dimension of reshaped tensor.
-After reshaping this tensor into 2D, each stick from the tensor in Figure 2 will correspond to one row of the reshaped tensor:
+After reshaping this tensor into 2D (this part is not part of conv micro-op, halo output is already 2D tensor), each stick from the tensor in Figure 2 will correspond to one row of the reshaped tensor:

 <img src="media/im2col2.png" style="width:400px;">\